Applying for a credit card as a new immigrant to the US

 Becoming an authorized user on someone else’s credit card means the primary cardholder has given you access to their account.
 For example, this person could be a responsible family member or friend.

 As an authorized user, you might receive your own card for purchases.
-But the primary cardholder is ultimately responsible for all the charges made on the account.
+But the primary cardholder is ultimately responsible for all charges on the account.

-If the card issuer reports the card activity of authorized users to the credit bureaus, which then includes that information on credit reports, that could help you establish a credit history.
+If the card issuer reports the card activity of authorized users to credit bureaus that then include that information on credit reports, that could help you establish a credit history.
 If the information doesn’t appear in credit reports, it can’t help.

 Keep in mind that responsible use of credit is important for both the authorized user and the primary cardholder.
 That’s because the actions of either, whether positive or negative, can affect both people’s credit.
 So if you want to be an authorized user, it’s important to ask someone you trust.